Lukas-LLS/TicTacToe/README.md

 The jar file will be located in the `target` directory.
 > Note: You need to have maven and java 17 installed on your system.
-> There will be 2 jar files in the target directory, you should use the one with dependencies.
+> There will be two jar files in the target directory, you should use the one with dependencies.